Take four tablets together, once a day.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Xtandi® 40 mg soft capsules; Astellas Pharma Ltd, The electronic Medicines Compendium.
-Dated January 2015.
+Manufacturer's PIL, Xtandi® 40 mg and 80 mg film-coated tablets; Astellas Pharma Ltd, The electronic Medicines Compendium.
+Dated October 2018.